samssausages/Tdarr-One-Flow/readme.md

 ## FAQ

+Q: It was working but now it isn't.
+The Variables aren't working anymore, but I do have them configured.
+Log has message:  "Variable of value does not match condition == "

+A: Sometimes a Tdarr update can break the existing Variables that you configured in the Library.
+When this happens you need to re-save them to update the database.
+You could delete them and re-add them, but the easiest way I have found so is to simply add a space, " ", after the variable, then clicking off it to save it.
+Then click back on the variable and delete the space.
+This will re-save the variables to the database and should correct the issue.

 Q:  Why is my video not encoding?
 Why is it just copying the video?

 A:  The most common reason for this is that your desired Output Bitrate is higher (or close to) your Input bitrate.
 It wouldn't make sense to encode a 4000k video to 6000k.
 When we encounter this we do go to the fallback cq encoding method, but this also checks to make sure a reasonable size savings can be obtained.
 You can lower the quality by raising the cq value.